Skip to Content

 “Driving schools, road inspectors, and taxis are all going to shut down,” another user said.

-An Apollo Go spokesperson disputed that characterization.
-The person told CNN that discounts and subsidies from local governments are commonly used during the initial launch period to get people to try the service.
-The “extremely low” pricing was a temporary strategy, they added.
+A source at the company told CNN that discounts from companies and subsidies from local governments are commonly used during the initial launch period to get people to try new services, and the“extremely low” pricing could be a temporary strategy.

 Autonomous taxis currently operate on a relatively small scale in several cities around the world, mostly in the United States and China, while the United Arab Emirates is also welcoming companies worldwide to run driverless vehicle trials.